-- (a) The recipient may copyright any work that is subject to copyright and was developed, or for which ownership was purchased, under an award.
-The Federal awarding agency(ies) reserve a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use the work for Federal purposes, and to authorize others to do so. - (b) Recipients are subject to applicable regulations governing patents and inventions, including government-wide regulations issued by the Department of Commerce at 37 CFR part 401, "Rights to Inventions Made by Non-profit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements." - (c) The Federal Government has the right to: - (1) Obtain, reproduce, publish or otherwise use the data first produced under an award.
+(a) The recipient may copyright any work that is subject to copyright and was developed, or for which ownership was purchased, under an award.
+The Federal awarding agency(ies) reserve a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use the work for Federal purposes, and to authorize others to do so.

+(b) Recipients are subject to applicable regulations governing patents and inventions, including government-wide regulations issued by the Department of Commerce at 37 CFR part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements."

+(c) Unless waived by the Federal awarding agency, the Federal Government has the right to:

+(1) Obtain, reproduce, publish or otherwise use the data first produced under an award.